Role

 DESIGN EXECUTION

-We built an MVP using the existing Garden Pass, which allowed us to test purchase intent.
-During testing, I identified some UI adjustments that could make the UX more streamlined.
+We built an MVP using the existing structure from Garden Pass to test the purchase intent.
+During testing, I identified some UI improvements that could make the experience more streamlined.

 UI needed to reduce friction and indicate progress more clearly.

-Eliminated the extra tap to guide new users directly to the Welcome Pass, reducing friction and minimizing confusion about how the passes work.
+Eliminated the extra tap and take users directly to the Welcome Pass, it also minimizes confusion between the 2 passes.

-Replaced the pop-up with a dedicated page where the Welcome Pass and Garden Pass coexist, making premium content feel more permanent and visible.
+Replaced the pop-up with a full screen page, making premium content feel more permanent and visible.

-The confirm pop up was a crucial drop off point and was removed.
+The confirm pop up was an unexpected drop off point.

-Both passes now live on a unified page.
+Both passes now live on a dedicated page.

 The new reward track combines both free and premium rewards.